 In the final part of our series about species missing from the Lake District, Site Manager Lee Schofield takes on the wolf.
 A ruined stone building known as Low Loup perches on a fellside shoulder of Mardale Common, high above Haweswater reservoir.
 It lacks only a roof, and sheep use it to shelter from the wind, keeping its packed earth floor tightly nibbled.
 The ruin makes a popular photo opportunity,… Read More »Holes in the map, part 9: Wolves

-In the third part of the series exploring the species that have disappeared from Cumbria’s landscape, Haweswater Site Manager Lee Schofield traces the rise and fall of our two native eagles, both of which have a special place in the wild history of Haweswater For most of the last five decades, Haweswater was the only place in England where golden eagles resided.
-They returned in 1969 thanks to a healthy… Read More »Holes in the map, part 3: Eagles
+In the fourth part of the series exploring the species that have disappeared from Cumbria’s landscape, Haweswater Site Manager Lee Schofield traces the rise and fall of our two native eagles, both of which have a special place in the wild history of Haweswater For most of the last five decades, Haweswater was the only place in England where golden eagles resided.
+They returned in 1969 thanks to a healthy… Read More »Holes in the map, part 4: Eagles

 From intriguing badger behaviour to brand new visitors, Haweswater Visitor Development Officer Heather Devey shares the secret lockdown happenings at our Badger Hide, all caught by our Badger Cam.